Chart Color Schemes

 Recent residential development output has been above average within Pemberton when compared nationally

-This suggests a balanced supply and demand, maintaining stable market conditions.
-The average construction cost for new properties was $222,000, lower than regional levels, indicating more affordable housing options.
-In FY-26, commercial development approvals totalled $10.2 million, signifying balanced commercial development activity in the area.
+This suggests a balanced supply and demand dynamic, maintaining stable market conditions.
+New properties are constructed at an average expected cost of $222,000, which is below regional levels, indicating more affordable housing options for buyers.
+In FY26, commercial development approvals totalled $10.2 million, suggesting balanced commercial development activity in the area.

-Compared to the rest of Western Australia (WA), Pemberton exhibits moderately higher construction activity, with 22.0% above the regional average per person over the five-year period.
-This preserves buyer options while sustaining existing property demand.
+Compared to the Rest of WA, Pemberton exhibits moderately higher construction activity, with 22.0% above the regional average per person over the five-year period.
+This preserves reasonable buyer options while sustaining existing property demand.
 Recent building activity consists solely of detached houses, preserving Pemberton's low-density nature and attracting space-seeking buyers.
-With around 145 people per approval, Pemberton reflects a developing area.
-Future projections estimate an addition of 426 residents by 2041.
-Given current development patterns, new housing supply is expected to meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+With approximately 145 people per approval, Pemberton reflects a developing area.
+According to AreaSearch's latest quarterly estimate, the population is projected to increase by 426 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development